gramjos/Capstone_Project/ReadMe.md

 # Basic Weather Application
-- This application is longer live.
+- This application is no longer live.
-- The images below show the applications functionality
+- The images below show the functionality
 ### Technologies Included:
   - Amazon Web Services to host the site (EC2) and the Relational database (postgres)
   - Reverse proxy with nginx